Select your base

 Horseshoe Falls in Llangollen is a distinctively shaped weir created by Thomas Telford that helps create a pool of water that can enter the Llangollen Canal.
 Since 2009, the weir has been part of a World Heritage Site, which covers 11 miles (18 km) of the Llangollen Canal from just above Horseshoe Falls to just below Chirk Aqueduct.
 The canal was awarded World Heritage status because of the amazing feat of civil engineering that meant this canal was constructed with no locks through such difficult terrain.

-Top Festivals
+Top Festivals in Llangollen

 LLANGOLLEN INTERNATIONAL EISTEDDFOD